-Directors: Jim Bennett, Dean Streator, Max Gonano (left to right)"
+Directors: Jim Bennett(in memory), Dean Streator (in memory), Max Gonano (left to right)"

 Director of Bands and Chairman of Fine Arts for the Upper